TMRCI-DEV1/MQTT_Nodes/ESP32/Turntables/ReadMe.md

 1. After uploading the sketch and powering on the ESP32 Node, the LCD will display a message indicating that the system is in calibration mode.
 2. Manually move the turntable to each track's head and tail positions using the '4' and '6' keys on the keypad.
 Each key press will move the turntable by a fixed number of steps (defined by `STEP_MOVE_SINGLE_KEYPRESS`).
 Holding down a key will move the turntable continuously (defined by `STEP_MOVE_HELD_KEYPRESS`).
-3. Once the turntable is positioned at the head-end of a track, enter the track number on the keypad (1 to `NUMBER_OF_TRACKS`), and then press the '*' key.
-This will store the current position as the head-end position for the entered track number.
+3. Once the turntable is positioned at the head-end or tail-end of a track, enter the track number on the keypad (1 to `NUMBER_OF_TRACKS`), and then press the '*' key for head-end or '#' key for tail-end.
+The LCD will display a message asking for confirmation.
-4. Similarly, once the turntable is positioned at the tail-end of a track, enter the track number on the keypad (1 to `NUMBER_OF_TRACKS`), and then press the '#' key.
-This will store the current position as the tail-end position for the entered track number.
+4. Press '1' to confirm the operation.
+This will store the current position as the head-end or tail-end position for the entered track number in the EEPROM.
+Alternatively, press '3' to cancel the operation.
+The LCD will display a message indicating the result of the operation.
 5. Repeat steps 2-4 for each track on the turntable.
 6. After storing all track positions, comment out the `//#define calibrationMode` line in the sketch to disable calibration mode.
 7. Upload the modified sketch to the ESP32 Node to exit calibration mode and allow the system to operate using the stored track positions.